Legal documents translation service

 - certain immigration documents

-However, this depends on the office receiving that documentation, though.
+However, this decision depends on the office receiving that legal documentation.

-Notarized translations, on the other hand, can be completed by any translator:
+Notarized translations, on the other hand, can be completed by any native translator:

-- That translator simply needs to sign before a notary, confirming that the translation is accurate and complete, and the notary verifies that person’s identity.
+- That professional native translator simply needs to sign the translation before a notary, confirming that that translation is accurate and complete, and the notary verifies that person’s identity.

-- Therefore, notarized translations don’t make any sort of statement regarding the translator’s credentials.
+- Therefore, notarized translations don’t make any sort of statement regarding the native translator‘s credentials.

 In some cases, however, those documents need to be legalized or apostilled.

-Having your university degree validated in a foreign country, for example, may require a legalized translation of your diploma.
+To validate a university degree in a foreign country, for example, might require a legalized translation of your diploma.

-The foreign ministry or legalization office in your country will stamp the translation when the translator signs before a public official, making the document legalized.
+The foreign ministry or legalization office in your country will stamp the professional translation when the specialized native translator signs the translation before a public official, legalizing the translated document.

-Depending on the country’s requirements, these translators must first complete a specific university degree and/or pass a government-regulated exam before being sworn in.
+Depending on the country’s requirements, these professional native translators must first complete a specific university degree or pass a government-regulated exam before being sworn in.

-These translators can simply stamp their translations, proving their credentials as sworn translators.
+These native translators can simply stamp their professional translations, proving their credentials as sworn translators.

 - or certain documents required to incorporate a company,

-⤷ sometimes require this type of sworn translation.
+⤷ sometimes need this type of sworn translation.

-Make sure to verify the type of translation that is required before seeking professional translation services.
+Make sure to verify the type of legal translation that is required when hiring a professional translation company.

-No matter what kinda certain situation calls for, a translation agency like SIGNEWORDS will be able to provide the legal translation you need.
+No matter what a specific situation calls for, a translation agency like SIGNEWORDS will be able to provide the legal translation you need.